 Candidate -makes sure, based on published qualifications, he/she is truly qualified before inquiring.

 Recruiter – treats each application with confidentiality and with objectivity.

-Candidate – tries to make their resumés as professional looking as possible.
-One tip is to have a linkedin profile that is almost identical as some recruiters will search for candidates through social media networks as linkedin.
+Candidate – tries to make their resumés as professional-looking as possible.
+One tip is to have a Linkedin profile that is almost identical as some recruiters will search for candidates through social media networks like Linkedin.

 Recruiter – as a courtesy to candidates who are possible future employees, recruiters should try to update each candidate that passes through their desks.

 Candidate – should be patient and wait for any feedback.

 Recruiter – should update a candidate on whether the candidate will move to the next step in the recruitment process or has been taken off the list of those shortlisted.

 Candidate – should respond and thank the recruiter and move on.

 I myself have recently tried but failed, to get back into the workforce.
 I tried sending and applying for different types of jobs.
 99% never got back to me.

 It left me wondering.